ashkonf/PythonTTest/README.md

 ## Example Usage

-An implementation of the module on two randomly generated sample datasets has been given below:
+A usage of this module on two randomly generated sample datasets appears below:

 ```
 import random